SSPENELOPE/react-weatherapp/README.md

 - Lesson learned in this repo, Code organization and cleanliness.
 I tryed to do the best I could with the knowledge I have, however I have a lot of refactoring to do.

+- I dont have my own QA team so if you catch any errors or typos please feel free to email me here [Contributions/questions](#Contribution/questions), with what you found.

 # Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)